top of page

 We have many alternative sources of proteins available, including dairy products, legumes, nuts, grains, vegetables, and readily available alternative protein products produced from soy and wheat gluten, including:

-Tempeh originated in Indonesia and is made by a natural fermentation process that gives it high content of protein, dietary fiber, and vitamins.
+Tempeh originated in Indonesia and is made by a natural fermentation process that gives it a high content of protein, dietary fiber, and vitamins.
 Tempeh begins with whole soybeans, which are softened by soaking, de-hulling, and then partially cooking them; a mild acidulate is added to lower the ph, which starts the growth of the tempeh mold.
 The fermentation starter contains the spores of the fungus “Rhizopus Oligosporus” is mixed in, and the beans are spread into a thin layer and are allowed to ferment.
 The soy protein is more digestible because of this process that other soy products.

 Seitan is made by rinsing wheat flour with water until the starch dissolves, leaving the gluten behind.
 The resultant gluten is a spongy mass with a similar texture to meat and can be used as a non-soy based meat alternative.
 Seitan is very versatile and can fried, steamed, baked, or eaten raw and can be found in most health food stores, flavored and unflavored.
 It is high in protein and iron, low in cholesterol and fat, and is naturally low in sodium.